 And it adds charm.

 I’m glad I kept the wood exterior.
 It works well with the floor and the built-in hutch’s wooden countertop.

 Adding this little fir cabinet has caused a happy chain reaction: There is now more space in all of our overhead kitchen cabinets.

-And I even reclaimed some countertop space on the hutch – enough for the snazzy new coffee station that I will be sharing soon (unless the gremlins return to mutilate my blog again, in which case it won’t be soon).
+And I even reclaimed some countertop space on the hutch – enough for a snazzy new coffee station.

 As for that second vintage cabinet, I haven’t completely decided how I’m going to use it.
 But I have a few ideas.
 So stay tuned!

 Thanks for stopping by and, while you’re here, hop over and check out my brother’s fun DIY garage rebuild.
 I’m so proud of his work!

 I love to support artists, and I buy vintage instead of new whenever I can.
 That’s why I’ve always been proud to be an Etsy affiliate.